maxpatiiuk/eecs-448-pixelland/documentation/README.md

 Now, navigate to [http://localhost:8000](http://localhost:8000) and start hacking away!

+### Tests

+#### Development and Debug Mode

-Special booleans DEBUG and DEVELOPMENT are set to true if they are provided in the query string.
+Special booleans DEVELOPMENT and DEBUG are set to true if they are provided in the query string.
 These values are available in every file and can be used to customize behaviour of views/components.
 Note, if DEBUG is enabled, DEVELOPMENT is automatically enabled too.